 in: Dominic Brewer (Hrsg.), Psychotherapy: Methods, Outcomes and Future Directions, Nova Science Publishers, 171-194

-Abstract: In the first part of this article the authors will introduce Davanloo’s Intensive Short-Term Dynamic Psychotherapy; they will present an overview of Davanloo’s definition of Transference Neurosis, as well as his classification of 3 categories of patients.
+Abstract: In the first part of this article the authors will introduce Davanloo’s Intensive Short-Term Dynamic Psychotherapy; they will present an overview of Davanloo’s definition of Transference Neurosis, as well as his classification of 3 categories of patients. - Alan Beeber

 Davanloo’s New Metapsychology of the Unconscious: Intensive Short-Term Dynamic Psychotherapy, Mobilization of the Unconscious and Total Removal of Resistance